Skip to main content

 By the early 1980s, it became popular in the US, Finland, UK, and Europe.

-This system utilized analogue signals and faced various drawbacks because of technological constraints.
+This system utilized analog signals and faced various drawbacks because of technological constraints.

 In the 1980s, the Advanced Mobile Phone System (AMPS), Nordic Mobile Phone System (NMTS), Total Access Communication System (TACS), and European Total Access Communication System (ETACS) gained widespread popularity as 1G systems.